-If you are traveling with your pets consider the following:
+If you’re outdoors with your pets consider the following:

 For instance, if your veterinarian has prescribed anti-histamines, always carry additional medication if needed.

-While you are outdoors, or camping – keep a schedule of when you take your medication, to stay on track.
+While you’re outdoors or camping – keep a schedule of when your pet takes medication, to help stay on track.

 Avoid areas with a dense population of that allergen